Tutorials

 — Hommer Zhao, Technical Director

-Worked Example 2: Two-gang separate fan and light controls on a 20-amp circuit
+Example 2: Two-gang separate fan and light controls on a 20-amp circuit

 Now move to a 12 AWG installation with one 12/2 line feed and one 12/3 cable to the fan-rated ceiling box, using separate fan and light switches on two yokes.
 The outside insulated conductors are still five.
 Add one grounding allowance, one internal-clamp allowance, and four allowances for the two switch yokes.
 The result is ten allowances.